What is writing voice?

 What is a strong voice in writing?

-Ernest Hemingway writing in the Old Man in The Sea is an an example of strong writing voice.
+Ernest Hemingway writing in the Old Man in The Sea is an example of a strong writing voice.
 The book’s characters and narrative voice are three-dimensional and the plot is compelling.
 It’s a deceptively simple style worth studying.

 What elements make up a writer’s voice?